Program Requirements

 • Neuroscience and Biological Psychology

-• Biochemistry and Molecular Biology
+• Biochemistry, Cell and Molecular Biology

 Students interested in research can satisfy their curiosity and learn about scientific culture and communication by becoming involved in faculty research.
 This may take the form of one or more 4000-level courses in directed literature, laboratory or field research extending over a single term or a full academic year (BSc Honours).
-Alternatively, students can be part-time or full-time research assistants or volunteer in our research laboratories.
-Our research laboratories are well equipped with infrastructure to support a range of biological questions and research field areas.
+Alternatively, students can work as part-time or full-time research assistants or volunteer in our research laboratories.
+Our research laboratories are well equipped withcutting-edge infrastructure to support a range of biological questions and research field areas.

 Any student wishing to complete a major, concentration or minor in Biology should consult a faculty member or contact the Centre for Academic Advising and Student Success for help with planning an academic program.